-The Austrian viticulture expert Dr. Karl Kaiser (1941-2017) first came into contact with viticulture as a seminary student in the Cistercian monastery of Lilienfeld (Lower Austria), when he was allowed to assist the monks with pressing.
-He finally gave up his original plan to become a priest, left the monastery, worked as a teacher for the time being and emigrated with his wife to Canada in 1967.
+The Austrian viticulture expert Dr Karl Kaiser (1941-2017) first came into contact with viticulture as a seminary pupil in the Cistercian monastery of Lilienfeld (Lower Austria), when he was allowed to assist the monks in pressing the grapes.
+He finally gave up his original plan to become a priest, left the monastery, worked as a teacher for the time being and emigrated to Canada with his wife in 1967.
 Here he studied at Brock University in St. Catherines near Niagara Falls and graduated as a chemist in 1974.
 In the same year, he and his partner Donald J. P. Ziraldo (*1948) obtained the first wine-growing licence in Canada since Prohibition.
 The two founded the Inniskillin winery, introduced European grape varieties for the first time and produced dry wines here for the first time.

 wein.plus is a handy, efficient guide to a quick overview of the colourful world of wines, winegrowers and grape varieties.
 In Wine lexicon, the most comprehensive of its kind in the world, you will find around 24,000 keywords on the subject of grape varieties, wineries, wine-growing regions and much more.Roman Horvath MW

 Domäne Wachau (Wachau)